 Serbia is also the world’s largest producer and exporter of raspberries.
 About 95% of the raspberries in the world originate in Serbia.

-It is estimated that by 2017, Serbia will be the leader in plum, apple, and pear export in Europe as well.
+It is estimated that by 2017, Serbia will be the leader in plum, apple, and pear exports in Europe as well.

 In Serbia, the family and mutual support among members are highly valued.
 It is common for multiple generations to live under the same roof.